JorjaFox/website/_posts-old-blog/2011-02-24-csi-11x16-turn-on-tune-in-drop-dead.md

 title: 'CSI 11&#215;16: "Turn On, Tune In, Drop Dead" Discussion Post (Updated!)'
 date: '2011-02-24T09:00:29-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Zombies and trailers?
 We all know Zombies like brains and who''s the brainiest CSI we know?
-Sara better watch out on tonight''s <em>CSI</em>.
+Sara better watch out on tonight''s _CSI_.
 (Updated with Screencaps and recap!)'
 layout: post
 guid: 'https://jorjafox.net/?p=3110'
 permalink: /2011/csi-11x16-turn-on-tune-in-drop-dead/